DaedalusHyperboreus/steam-tweaks/README.md

-# Proton Whitelist
+# Steam Tweaks

 ## What is it?
+A set of tools that enable various Steam settings automatically so that more games can work out of the box with Linux, the SteamOS compositor and gamerOS.

+### Proton Whitelist
-This is a script that when invoked, adds whitelisted games to Steam according to the `proton-whitelist.vdf` file downloaded from this repository and a user customized file found at `~/.config/proton-whitelist.vdf`.
+This is a script that when invoked, adds games to the proton whitelist in Steam according to the `proton-whitelist.vdf` file downloaded from this repository and a user customized file found at `~/.config/proton-whitelist.vdf`.

+### Steam Input Whitelist
-This allows for playing many more proton games out of the box with zero configuration.
+Enables Steam Input for the set of whitelisted games so that controllers can work out of the box.